What is Branding in Marketing?

 Branding is the process of creating a strong, positive perception of a company, its products or services in the customer’s mind by combining such elements as logo, design, mission statement, and a consistent theme throughout all marketing communications.
 Effective branding helps companies differentiate themselves from their competitors and build a loyal customer base.

-Branding in store can be very different to online branding as in store you have to worry about positioning of products and props that can effect how a customer experiences your brand.
-Branding in store is more experiential people can walk around and pick things up, whereas customers online are experiencing a two-dimensional scene.
-Of course certain elements of branding are consistent with both online and in store.
+Branding in-store can be very different to online branding as in store you have to worry about positioning of products and props that can effect how a customer experiences your brand.
+Branding in-store is more experiential as people can walk around and pick things up, whereas customers online are experiencing a two-dimensional scene.
+Of course, certain elements of branding are consistent both online and in-store.
 These include consistent imagery and logos.

 Why is Branding Important?

-A unique brand can have a huge impact on your business by giving you a competitive advantage over your rivals and helping you acquire and retain customers at a much lower cost.
-In eCommerce, where new businesses (and therefore, new competitors) are springing up every day, an established brand can be an invaluable asset in bringing customers and generating profit.
+A unique brand can have a huge impact on your bottom line by giving you a competitive advantage over your rivals and helping you acquire and retain customers at a much lower cost.
+In eCommerce, where new companies (and therefore, new competitors) are springing up every day, an established brand can be an invaluable asset in bringing customers and generating profit.

-By carefully constructing your brand through stories, relationships, marketing messages and visual assets, you have the opportunity of shaping your customers’ expectations for your business and creating a unique bond that goes beyond the buying-selling relationship.
+By carefully constructing your brand through stories, relationships, marketing messages and visual assets, you have the opportunity of shaping your customers’ expectations and creating a unique bond that goes beyond the buying-selling relationship.